 In Barron v.
 Barron, the Arizona Court of Appeals reversed the family court’s parenting time determination because it was based on impermissible presumptions about equal parenting time and gender.

-Legal decision-making, often called legal custody in other jurisdictions, refers to the parents’ authority to make certain types of important decisions for his or her children.
+Legal decision-making refers to a parent's legal authority to make certain types of important decisions for his or her children.
 It does not affect parenting time.